cinquin/mutinack/README.md

 preparation protocol and an algorithm described in an upcoming manuscript.
 Mutinack can report detailed statistics on mutations and top/bottom strand disagreements over any genome region defined in a custom BED file.
-Mutinack can accessorily be used to collapse RNA-Seq reads to only keep one set of reads per molecule in the cDNA library, which minimizes noise when quantifying gene expression (see e.g.
+While Mutinack was primarily designed with DNA-Seq in mind, it can accessorily be used to collapse RNA-Seq reads to only keep one set of reads per molecule in a cDNA library, which minimizes noise when quantifying gene expression (see e.g. \[1-2\]).
-\[1-2\]).

 **Installing and building Mutinack**